Skip to main content

 Demurrage

-• Charges for container yard (CY) and door moves are invoiced to the US customer of record (Shipper on US Exports, Consignee on US Imports)
+• Import container yard (CY) charges and door moves are invoiced to the US customer of record (consignee on US Imports).

 Detention

-• Charges for both CY and door moves are invoiced to the trucker of record
+• Charges for export container yard (CY) and door moves are invoiced to the contract party.

-The following examples are intended to clarify terminology and applicable logic associated with ONE export demurrage and detention invoices and enhance understanding of charges.
-The invoices provided are for informational purposes only and the customer's actual invoice terms may vary according to tariff or individual service contract.
+The following examples are intended to clarify changes to ONE’s detention and demurrage billing practices.
+The invoices provided are for informational purposes only, and actual invoice terms may vary.

 Field Information